-Thanks to creative cooks, who figured out how to use these new ingredients to make low-carb breads, pancakes, cakes, and cookies that actually tasted good, those who had never lost their taste for carby foods began experimenting with products like Carbolose flour and Carbquick Baking mix.
+Thanks to creative cooks, who figured out how to use these new ingredients and taught others how to make low-carb breads, pancakes, cakes, and cookies that actually tasted good, those of us who had never lost their taste for carby foods began experimenting with products like Carbolose flour and Carbquick Baking mix.

 Some of the forum members also learned how to create their own flour mixes and sugar substitute combinations that came pretty close to the real thing.

 The downside for me wasn't losing control and eating too many low-carb cookies.

 The downside was that since I had undiagnosed celiac disease, eating all of those high-gluten products and home-baked goodies triggered digestive distress and bathroom issues I had never experienced before.